jaw039/CSE151A-Project/README.md

 Train R2: 0.2354454736847571
 Test R2: 0.28630580305958364

 While these values were lower than our previous hyperparameters, the samples were all very close to the line and saw very few outliers, so we decided to tweak the sample and found that the RMSE was increased drastically for this model when we did.
 We decided to settle on the parameters {'C': 10, 'epsilon': 1.0, 'gamma': 'scale', 'kernel': 'rbf'} as it was the one that best fit our data.
+We think that due to the relatively small sample size, fluid nature of the sport and rosters, injuries, scheme fits, coaching changes, offensive line play, and more, statistical modeling for one position in isolation is very difficult to find a reliable prediction for.
+The data will almost always be underfitted, since sports are a very small sample space and see statistical anomalies happen very often, especially in a 17 game season like the NFL.
+The position we chose may also be at fault due to it being a much more injury prone position, as well as being much more reliant on other factors such as offensive line blocking, defensive run stopping, and more.
+When predicting stats for other positions, we may not see this much variance in season to season production, and may find it much more reliable in terms of data.

+# Conclusions